2022 Outlook: Stocks, Bonds, and More

 The outlook: Bond investors had a rough 2021.
 The year started with a surge in yields thanks to a faster-than-expected reopening of the economy, but rising COVID-19 cases in the late summer months, followed by the Fed’s announcement in November that it would begin dialing back its pandemic-era policies, triggered a subsequent plunge.

-Indeed, the Federal Reserve has already begun reducing, or “tapering,” its bond purchases, which could be completed this.
+Indeed, the Federal Reserve has already begun reducing, or “tapering,” its bond purchases, which could be completed this spring.
 The central bank also has indicated that it could hike rates soon after tapering ends, as well as potentially begin to reduce the size of its balance sheet.
 That’s a significant shift in its policy outlook compared with last year.

 Fast action by the Fed to counter inflation pressures could mean that inflation expectations begin to ease in the first half of this year,” says Kathy Jones, Schwab’s chief fixed income strategist, “but it also could cause higher volatility in the riskier segments of the markets that have benefited from near-zero interest rates and high levels of liquidity.

 Meanwhile, the Congressional Budget Office expects GDP to increase in 2022, which suggests there is room for longer-term Treasury yields to rise.
 “Ten-year Treasury yields have exhibited a close relationship to potential GDP,” Kathy says.
 “With the economy poised for stronger growth, we believe the 10-year Treasury yield could move up to as high as 2% this year.”